Vmware to Proxmox:

 Go to the Proxmox environment and open the ‘shell’ console

 for the flat vmdk file, repeat the same step for the vmdk file (shown in the picture above.
 My destination location is /mnt/lvol/images, which I configured earlier (not the scope of this article).
 SCP transfer may take a while, depending on the size of the vmdk files.
 Shut down the VM before the transfer and delete any snapshots.
 It is also a good idea to deinstall the VMware tools from the VM.

 Step 3: Create a Proxmox VM with the GUI

 There are two things to consider, choose the correct BIOS, and select SATA as the type for the HD drive.
 The size of the hard drive doesn’t matter.
 My virtual machine has the ID 100

 The converted vmdk disk will automatically appear as ‘Unused Disk’ in the Proxmox GUI.
 Now highlight it and click ‘Edit’.
 Make sure the ‘bus/type’ is SATA too.
 A converted Windows VM would not boot in Proxmox without SATA as the bus type.
 In the next step, we are going to install the VIRTio drivers.

-Go to ‘Options’ and change the boot order and make sure the newly attached disk is enabled.
+Go to ‘Options’, change the boot order, and ensure the newly attached disk is enabled.

 Step 5: Start the VM and install the VirtIO drivers